66,395 bells

 • Also, please be aware that while we appreciate your feedback, you will not receive a response when sending these.

-» What boards can SIC/Scouts/Moderators/Admins see?
+» What boards can Scouts/Res/Devs/Moderators/Admins see?

 Scouts